 CBD cream and lotion (topical): CBD-infused cream and lotion are presumed as effective in treating inflammation, sore muscles and arthritis pain and inflammation. * Proponents of topical CBD argue that the products work through its association with the endocannabinoid receptors present under the skin.

-You may start noticing the effect of a topical CBD cream or lotion after an hour, and the effects can last up to 5 hours.
+You may start noticing the effect of a topical CBD cream or lotion after 15-20 minutes, and the effects can last up to several hours.

 CBD skin patches: Skin patches are small adhesive patches that convey CBD through your skin.
 In contrast to topical creams and lotions, skin patches provide a continuous flow of CBD through the dermal barrier, allowing an even stream of the cannabinoid to penetrate and enter your blood.